Krodham

 Krodham is 1982 Indian Tamil-language crime thriller film, directed by A. Jagannathan.
-The screenplay and story were written by Prem Menon and dialogue written by K. Rangarajan respectively.
+The screenplay and story were written by Prem and dialogue written by K. Rangarajan respectively.
 Music was by Shankar–Ganesh.
-The film stars Prem Menon, Rani Padmini and S. A. Ashokan.
+The film stars Prem, Rani Padmini and S. A. Ashokan.
 Inspired by the American film Death Wish (1974), it revolves around a man who becomes a ruthless vigilante after his wife is murdered by street punks, after which he randomly goes out and kills would-be muggers on the streets after dark.
 In 2000, Prem Menon acted and directed the sequel to this film Krodham 2.